NidaleNieve/Vef-2-Verkefni2/README.md

 - No hassle.
 - Quickly put a group together.
 - Pick your prefrences.
-- Swipe away at an automatically generated, list based on your prefrences.
+- Swipe away at an automatically generated list, based on your prefrences.
 - Invite your friends to swipe on the list and add more prefrences(if needed).
 - Initiate tie breakers.